ajwills72/rmip/docs/teacher_notes.md

 **Monday 30th May 2022, noon** - Extenuating Circumstances deadline passes.
 Check for additional reports submitted, and also for any submitted reports that have been updated.

-**Monday 6th June 2022, noon** (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
+**Monday 13th June 2022, noon** (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

-**Wed 8th June 2022** - Reports and marks are returned to students via DLE.
-(Note: student-facing materials may say 15th June.
-This is because of some uncertainty over the timing of the exam board.
-If we end up with more time to mark than the above timetable indicates, I'll revised it).
+**Wed 15th June 2022** - Reports and marks are returned to students via DLE.

 #### Marking process